RidgeFoo/odin-todo/README.md

 - [ ] Delete a project

 - [ ] Storage and initialising from storage needs to be done

+### Nice to haves:

+- [ ] Come up with a better way of handling the toggling and initialisation of the project dropdown list - feels messy currently but works

 ## Storing the data in local storage